ryancaplette/maze/README.md

 ## Description

-A simple real time maze generator utilizing depth first search (DFS) algorithm to generate the pathways.
+A real time maze generator - utilizes depth first search (DFS) algorithm to generate the pathways.

-I decided to build this project to put the depth first algorithm to use in a practical sense, and I also designed the application to display the creation of the map in real time so that the depth first traversal could be visualized step by step.
+I built this project to put the depth first algorithm to use in a practical sense, and designed the UI to display the creation of the map in real time so that the depth first traversal could be conveniently visualized step by step.

 ![An example of this application running](assets/images/maze.gif)